top of page

 Start With Something Easy

-Your child's first project should be one that will help them get used to the sewing machine.
-A great project would be a bean bag or two.
+To help your child gain confidence, start with an easy project.
+A great project would be a bean bag or two allows them to learn the basics and practice stitches.
 This will help them get the feel of how the machine operates and they can have fun with the project they made.
-The Learn To Sew Kids Curriuclum includes clothing and craft projects for beginners, and will take your child on a step by step interactive journey as they learn to sew, starting with basics.
+If you are looking for a guided way to teach kids to sew, the Learn To Sew Kids Curriculum includes clothing and craft projects for beginners.
+The curriculum take your child on a step by step interactive journey as they learn to sew, starting with basics.
 If your child is wanting to start with a non sewing machine project, here are some great hand sewing projects.

 Learn To Sew Sewing Basics.jpg